filiphric/cypress-basics-tau/README.md

 This repo contains all the materials for the course.
 Most of the chapters start with `[chapter_name]_start.js` and finish with `[chapter_name]_end.js` file.

 ## Trello clone app
 Bundled as a submodule is an app that is a clone of a popular [Trello app](https://trello.com).
 You can create boards, lists and cards.
-You can drag and drop cards between tests or even upload a picture to the card detail.
+You can drag and drop cards between lists or even upload a picture to the card detail.
 There’s also a very simple signup and login which will allow you to create private boards

 ### Installation
 Super simple